ahxxm/ahxxm.github.io/_posts/2017-04-03-pdf-process-2-k2pdfopt.md

 ### Optional Options

-- -n: **disables** text reflow, good for lame pdf reader like `Preview.app`.
+- -n: **disables** text reflow, good for lame pdf reader like `Preview.app`, **not** for mobile devices.
 Smaller output size because "the source PDF's native content is used along with additional PDF instructions to translate, scale, and crop the source content".